volmer/bootsy/README.md

 ### Alert for usaved changes

 By default, Bootsy alerts for unsaved changes if the user attempts to unload the window.
-You can disable it by doing:
+You can disable this behaviour by doing:

   ```erb
   <%= f.bootsy_area :my_attribute, editor_options: {alert_unsaved: false} %>